 ‘We all go a little mad sometimes’ – Norman Bates

 I hand our tickets to to the usher, pick a seat and wait for the picture to start.
 The Birds is up first.
 I chomp into my choctop just as Melanie Daniels (Tippi Hedren) enters the pet store looking for a pair love birds, where she encounters handsome Mitch Brenner, played by fellow Aussie Rod Taylor.
 That screening introduced me to my first real idol, Alfred Hitchcock.
 Back then I was a pimply-talkative kid with a vivid imagination, not much has changed although I am pimple free.
-I miss those days, those unforgettable screen characters from my youth.
+I miss those days and I miss those unforgettable screen characters from my youth.
 When I think of them now, they feel like distant friends or relatives.
-I thought it might be fun to reminisce a little, using the letters T-H-R-I-L-L-E-R -S as a trigger, and see what pops into my mind.
+I thought it might be fun to reminisce a little, using the letters T-H-R-I-L-L-E-R-S as a trigger, and see what pops into my mind.
 So, grab a cup of tea and a packet of Iced VoVos, and enjoy my trip down memory lane as I recall the thrillers I love.

 ‘My idea of Heaven is a solid white nightclub with me as a headliner for all eternity, and they LOVE me!’ – Father Dyer

 T is for The Exorcist – R Rated – I recall begging mum to take me to see The Exorcist at the Rapallo theatre.
 “Please mum, can we, go on.”
 I was of course under age at the time, but mature for my age so I believed.
 After some serious nagging over the Graham Kennedy Show on telly, mum reluctantly agreed.
 On the day, mum brought the movie tickets.
 I was surprised no one asked me my age, and believed the platform shoes I was wearing helped disguise the fact I was not yet eighteen, or an adult.
-Years later, I worked as an usher at the Rapallo and saved up enough money to live and work in London.
+Years later, I worked as a casual usher at the Rapallo and managed to save enough money to live in London.
 To this day The Exorcist is one of my favourite movies.
 My rating 5 stars – A masterpiece.

 ’What’s the boogeyman?’ – Laurie Strode

 H is for Halloween – When Halloween opened in Australia it wasn’t the classic it is considered to be today and Jamie Lee Curtis was an unknown actress.
 Halloween took on cult status due to VHS video.
 Almost every Australian home had a copy in their video cupboard.
-I can still see the cover ‘the most successful independent film of all time.’
-Halloween of course introduced me to another idol of mine, director John Carpenter.
+I can still see the cover which read, ‘the most successful independent film of all time.’
+Halloween introduced me to another idol of mine, director John Carpenter.
 I’ve seen everyone of his movies.
 I remember baby sitting my niece and nephew and us watching a VHS copy of Halloween together.
-I’d tried to scare them by jumping out from behind something.
-Years later my niece thanked me for being great fun when she was growing up.
+I would try and scare them by jumping out from behind something during the film.
+Years later my niece thanked me for being great fun to be around when she was growing up.
 My rating 5 stars.

 ‘A murderer would never parade his crime in front of an open window’ – Lisa